openandclose/tosixinch/docs/topics.rst

 Vendored Libraries
 ------------------

-The script package includes a few vendored (included) libraries.
+The script uses a few vendored (included) libraries.
 They are all single file modules.

 .. script:: templite.py